nodiscardme/chamkatka/README.md

 – 🛠️ Currently working on an app development project<br>
 – 🌱 Currently learning Java <br>
 – 🤝 Eager to collaborate on any project pertaining to front end development <br>
-– 🥅 Goals: Want to contributing in open source projects <br>
+– 🥅 Goals: Want to contribute in open source projects <br>
 – ✏️ Hobbies: Create/Improve wikipedia articles, Design graphics.

 ### Connect with me here: